Plasmalogens

 Plasmalogen deficiency is associated with a wide range of pathological conditions, often serving as both a biomarker and a contributor to disease progression.

 The heart depends heavily on plasmalogens for cholesterol transport and oxidative protection.
-Low levels are predictive of myocardial infarction and cardiovascular mortality.
-During cardiac stress, such as ischemia or viral myocarditis (including COVID‑19), the heart rapidly consumes its plasmalogen reserves to counter oxidative damage. - Cancer:
+Low levels are associated with increased risk of myocardial infarction and cardiovascular mortality.
+During cardiac stress, such as ischemia or viral myocarditis (including COVID‑19), the heart rapidly consumes its plasmalogen reserves to counter oxidative damage.

-Higher circulating plasmalogen levels are consistently associated with longer lifespan and lower all‑cause mortality, particularly in older adults, suggesting that maintaining these lipids contributes to healthy aging.
+Higher circulating plasmalogen levels are consistently associated with longer lifespan and lower all‑cause mortality, particularly in older adults, suggesting that plasmalogen levels may be a meaningful marker of biological resilience in aging.

 How Are Plasmalogens Measured?